-The Office of International Education is seeking faculty proposals to direct one of two upcoming “Simpson Experience Abroad” (SEA) semester programs:
+The Office of International Education is seeking faculty proposals to direct the following upcoming “Simpson Experience Abroad” (SEA) semester program:

-Interested faculty members should consult the Call for proposals to direct Chile and Tahiti programs for 2020 document and be in touch with Jay Wilkinson to let him know of your interest and intent to submit a proposal to direct this semester abroad program by Wed., Nov.
-8, 2017.
+Interested faculty members should consult the Call for proposals to direct London Fall 2023 semester program document and be in touch with Jay Wilkinson to discuss proposal ideas by Mar.
+31, 2021.
+(Because directing a semester abroad program offers opportunities and constraints, this meeting is essential to be able to write an informed proposal.)
+Proposals should be submitted by 1:00 p.m. on Friday, April 2, 2021.
 Also, please review the Expectations for SEA semester-long program directors document as it provides important information about the role of a semester-long program director.
-Upon submission, proposals will then be reviewed by the Study Abroad Committee which will make a recommendation to Dean Eaton, who will make the final decision about who the program director for this program will be.
+Upon submission, proposals will then be reviewed by the Study Abroad Committee which will make a recommendation to Dean John Woell who will make the final decision about who the director for this program will be.

 Students who participate in study abroad programs often cite their experiences as some of the most valuable of their college career.
 Working in another country for a semester can also be a career highlight for faculty leaders.
 Our faculty make these opportunities available by their willingness to direct our programs.
 We hope you will consider submitting a proposal.